 If you don’t like the sound of that, using a VPN whenever you use the internet is a very good idea.

 In the US, this has become even more of a reason to use a VPN, after the Senate voted to remove broadband privacy rules that prevented ISPs from selling or sharing web browsing data without permission.

-Using a VPN for streaming
+A VPN is for streaming video

 Using a VPN for P2P

-Another use for a VPN is to bypass ISP restrictions such as throttling when using peer-to-peer (P2P).
+Another use for a VPN is to bypass ISP restrictions such as throttling when downloading files using peer-to-peer (P2P).
 By using a VPN, your ISP can’t tell what you’re doing and the throttling won’t kick in.